viseshrp/workedon/README.md

   workedon what --past-month

 Options:
   -v, --version           Show the version and exit.
+  --print-settings-path   Print the location of the settings file.
+  --print-settings        Print all the current settings, including defaults.
+  --date-format TEXT      Set the date format of the output.
+Must be a valid
+                          Python strftime string.  [env var:
+                          WORKEDON_DATE_FORMAT]
+  --time-format TEXT      Set the time format of the output.
+Must be a valid
+                          Python strftime string.  [env var:
+                          WORKEDON_TIME_FORMAT]
+  --datetime-format TEXT  Set the datetime format of the output.
+Must be a valid
+                          Python strftime string.  [env var:
+                          WORKEDON_DATETIME_FORMAT]
+  --time-zone TEXT        Set the timezone of the output.
+Must be a valid
+                          timezone string.
   -h, --help              Show this message and exit.

 Commands:
-  workedon*  Specify what you worked on, with optional date/time. what       Fetch and display logged work.
+  what  Fetch and display logged work.

 $ workedon what --help
 Usage: what [OPTIONS]